C&I Energy Storage vs. Residential: Key Differences Explained

 Scale and Power Output

-C&I energy storage systems are designed to handle much larger capacities compared to residential systems.
-While a typical residential energy storage system might have a capacity ranging from 5 to 20 kWh, C&I systems can easily scale up to hundreds or even thousands of kilowatt-hours.
-For instance, a C&I energy storage system like the one offered by TOPAK Power Technology can provide up to 64.3 kWh of storage capacity, utilizing four 51.2V 314Ah lithium-ion batteries.
-This substantial difference in scale allows C&I systems to meet the higher energy demands of commercial and industrial applications.
-Additionally, C&I systems often feature higher power output capabilities.
-The TOPAK system, for example, can output up to 32kW of AC power, which is significantly more than what most residential systems can provide.
+Compared to home systems, C&I energy storage systems are made to handle much bigger amounts of energy.
+At home, an average energy storage system might be able to hold 5 to 20 kWh.
+But C&I systems are very flexible and can easily hold hundreds or even thousands of kWh.
+One example is TOPAK Power Technology's C&I energy storage system, which can store up to 64.3 kWh of energy using four 51.2V 314Ah lithium-ion batteries.
+This big difference in size makes it possible for C&I systems to handle the higher energy needs of business and industry.
+In addition, C&I devices usually have the ability to output more power.
+For instance, the TOPAK system can produce up to 32kW of AC power, which is a lot more than what most home systems can do.

 Flexibility and Scalability